mmiglioranza22/nestjs-auth-bootstrap/README.md

 You can delegate it to battle-tested solutions with third-party packages (OAuth for example).
 You trust them they do all the heavy lifting for you and taking advantage of the free plans while they last

-Or you can try this template if you like to tinker with stuff without paying a dime for
+Or you can try this template if you like to tinker with stuff without paying a dime and always having the control over your auth flow.

 ## What's included